rciorba/squeedilyspooch/README.md

-squiggly spooge
+squeedilyspooch
 ===

 #### What is it?
-squigglyspooge is an xserver remote control.
+squeedilyspooch is an xserver remote control.

 #### Can i use it?
 No. It's very much work in progress.

 #### What's with the name?
-I really suck at naming things.
+I really suck at naming things. http://zim.wikia.com/wiki/Squeedly-Spooch#Organs_and_Anatomy